GranderStark/laravel-shop/README.md

 This will call the `onCharge` function in the payment gateway and charge the user with the orders' total amount. `placeOrder()` will return an `Order` model with which you can verify the status and retrieve the transactions generated by the gateway.

-#### Payments

-Payments are handled gateways, this package comes with PayPal out of the box.

-You can use PayPal's `Direct Credit Card` or `PayPal Express` payments.

-To configure PayPal and know how to use its gateways, please visit the [PayPal Gateway Package](https://github.com/amsgames/laravel-shop-gateway-paypal) page.

 #### Exceptions

 If checkout or placeOrder had errores, you can call and see the exception related: